 Organizations may benefit from recognizing the value and application of transformational leadership during ERP organizational change.
 As ERP organizational change agents, it is essential to understand, assess and be honest about leadership styles and their strengths and weaknesses.
 ERP organizational change efforts often consist of:

 - Increased demands on internal time and effort

 - Diversity in terms of experience, perspectives, opinions, and knowledge

 - Organizational change mitigation strategies

-Strong transformational leadership tendencies drive the organization to outperform expectations, work through difficult situations, and adapt to change.
+Transformational leadership focuses on driving the organization to outperform expectations, working through difficult situations and adapting to change.
 As a result, transformational leadership is a significant cultural influence on the success of ERP organizational change.

 Successful ERP Organizational Change is Dependent Upon Transformational Leadership

 Three highly relevant principles contribute to the notion that successful ERP organizational change is dependent on transformational leadership.